A Chebotarev-type density theorem for divisors on algebraic varieties: Introduction

 \begin{main}[\textbf{\ref{dens3}}] Assume that $k$ is a finite field, and that $g: Z \to X$ and $\Cc$ satisfy the assumptions of Theorem \ref{main1}.
 For any $r \in \R$, let $p_\#(r)$ be the number of Cartier prime divisors of degree at most $r$, and let $d^\mc{C}_\#(r)$ be the number of those divisors that additionally are unramified in the Galois cover $g:Z\to X$ and have decomposition class $\Cc$.
 Then

 \end{main}

-It should be pointed out that in this theorem, we really consider prime divisors instead of geometrically integral divisors and decomposition classes instead of geometric decomposition classes, so everything happens over $k$, not a field extension.

-Neither one of the `densities' used in the two theorems above (meaning the expressions on the left hand side of the equations) behaves in the way one would normally expect densities to behave; for example, they do not act additively on a union of disjoint sets.
+Neither one of the `densities' used in the theorems above (meaning the expressions on the left hand side of the equations) behaves in the way one would normally expect densities to behave; for example, they do not act additively on a union of disjoint sets.
 Still, we can derive some analogues of corollaries of the original Chebotarev density theorem.
 To give an example, let us state a theorem that can be regarded as an analogue of a theorem of M. Bauer (\cite[Theorem 13.9]{Neu99}), which identifies Galois extensions of number fields by the splitting behaviour of their primes.

-For a finite branched cover of normal varieties $f: Y \to X$, we say that a point $x \in X$ \emph{splits in $Y$} if it is unramified in $Y$ and there exists a point $y \in Y$ with $f(y)=x$ and $k(y)=k(x)$.
+For a finite branched cover of normal varieties $f: Y \to X$, we say that a point $x \in X$ \emph{splits in $Y$} if it is unramified in $Y$ and there exists a point $y \in Y$ lying over $x$ such that the residue fields at $y$ and $x$ coincide.
 Then the following holds:

 \begin{main}[\textbf{\ref{bauer}}] Let $X, Y, Z$ be normal geometrically integral quasiprojective varieties of dimension $d \geq 2$ over a field $k$ of characteristic zero; let $f: Y \to X$ be a finite branched cover, $g : Z \to X$ be a finite branched Galois cover.
 Fix an positive integer $r < d$.
-Then the following are equivalent: \begin{enumerate}[a)] \item $f: Y \to X$ factors through $g: Z \to X$. \item Every point $x \in X$ of codimension $r$ that splits in $Y$ splits in $Z$. \end{enumerate} \end{main}
+Then the following are equivalent: \begin{enumerate}[(a)] \item $f: Y \to X$ factors through $g: Z \to X$. \item Every point $x \in X$ of codimension $r$ that splits in $Y$ splits in $Z$. \end{enumerate} \end{main}

 A birational version of Theorem \ref{main3} in the essential case $r=1$ was already proven by F.K.\ Schmidt in \cite{Sch34}.